-In February 2021, the 13th Party Congress of the Communist Party approved a ten-year economic strategy that calls for shifting foreign investments to high-tech industries and ensuring those investments include provisions relating to environmental protection.
-On January 1, 2021, Vietnam’s Securities Law and new Labor Code Law, which the National Assembly originally approved in 2019, came into force.
-The Securities Law formally states the government’s intention to remove foreign ownership limits for investments in most industries, and the new Labor Code provides more contract flexibility – including provisions that make it easier for an employer to dismiss an employee and allow workers to join independent trade unions – although no such independent trade unions yet exist in Vietnam.
-On June 17, 2020, Vietnam passed a revised Investment Law and a new Public Private Partnership Law, both designed to encourage foreign investment into large infrastructure projects, reduce the burden on the government to finance such projects and increase linkages between foreign investors and the Vietnamese private sector.
+In February 2021, the 13th Party Congress of the Communist Party of Vietnam (CPV) approved a 10-year economic strategy that calls for shifting foreign investment to high-tech industries and ensuring such investment meets higher standards relating to environmental protection.
+At the beginning of 2021, Vietnam’s new Securities Law and Labor Code, which the National Assembly originally approved in 2019, came into force.
+The new Securities Law formally states the government’s intention to remove foreign ownership limits for investment in most industries.
+The new Labor Code includes several updated provisions that support greater contract flexibility, grant formal recognition to a greater part of the workforce, and allow workers to join independent workers’ rights organizations, though key implementing decrees remain pending.
+In June 2020, Vietnam passed a revised Law on Investment and a new Public-Private Partnership Law, both of which are designed to encourage foreign investment in large infrastructure projects, reduce the burden on the government to finance such projects, and increase linkages between foreign investors and the Vietnamese private sector.